 A Kubernetes ingress is responsible for establishing access to back-end services.
 However, creating an ingress is not sufficient.
-An Ingress controller connects the backend services with the front-end services based on Ingress rules.
+An Ingress controller connects the back-end services with the front-end services based on Ingress rules.
 In ASAP cloud native, you can configure an ingress controller in the asap-cntk/charts/asap/values.yaml file.
 For example,

 '''

 valid values are TRAEFIK, GENERIC, OTHER

-ingressController: "TRAEFIK"
+ingress:

+type: TRAEFIK

 '''

 The Traefik ingress controller works by creating an operator in its own "traefik" name space and exposing a NodePort service.
 However, all ingress controllers do not behave the same way.
-To accommodate all types of ingress controllers, by default, the values.yaml file provides the loadBalancerPort parameter.